hdShang/arxiv-daily/docs/cs-AI/2025-09-04/papers/250903793v1-samvad-a-multi-agent-system-for-simulating-judicial-deliberation-dyn.md

 ---
 layout: default
-title: SAMVAD: A Multi-Agent System for Simulating Judicial Deliberation Dynamics in India
+title: "SAMVAD: A Multi-Agent System for Simulating Judicial Deliberation Dynamics in India"
 ---

 # SAMVAD: A Multi-Agent System for Simulating Judicial Deliberation Dynamics in India